Request Information

 *All fields are required

-This program is designed to support the advancement of professional educators into school principals and administrative leaders, specifically those interested in obtaining PreK–12 Principal Certification in the State of Arizona.
-This educational leadership program offers an opportunity for qualified candidates to obtain the required knowledge, skills, and abilities through academic and hands-on practicum experiences in their work environment.
-The program includes 15 practicum hours per course for a total of 150 practicum hours that are required for graduation.
+This AIU program is designed to support the advancement of professional educators into school principals and administrative leaders, specifically those interested in obtaining PreK–12 Principal Certification in the State of Arizona.
+This master’s degree in educational leadership offers qualified candidates the opportunity to acquire the necessary knowledge, skills, and abilities through a combination of academic and hands-on practicum experiences in their work environment.
+The program includes 15 practicum hours per course, totaling 150 practicum hours required for graduation.

-The program culminates in a Capstone e-Portfolio that demonstrates (a) quality coaching in the field via carefully selected mentors; (b) experienced faculty engagement; and (c) documentation that chronicles learning gains and thoughtful reflections for future actions.
-This three-area approach is designed to enhance the candidates’ meaningful experiences supported by the campus mentor, faculty, and district expectations
+The program culminates in a Capstone e-Portfolio that demonstrates quality coaching in the field via carefully selected mentors, experienced faculty engagement, and documentation that chronicles learning gains and thoughtful reflections for future actions.
+This three-area approach is designed to enhance the candidates’ meaningful experiences supported by the campus mentor, faculty, and district expectations.

 Fill out this brief form and an AIU Admissions Advisor will contact you and help with your degree questions.